gregorytm/beachcoders/dayFour/notes.md

 uber rating example

 ELSE
-video game example
-one else if
+video game example with one else if statement

 NESTING
 we can nest conditionals inside conditionals